adolfoalvarez/adolfoalvarez.github.com/_posts/2014-09-07-plumbers-chains-and-famous-painters-the-history-of-the-pipe-operator-in-r.md

 ## magrittr

-Nevertheless, the `%.%` pipe would not stay in `dplyr` package for long, on December 29th, 2013, <a href = "http://www.stefanbache.dk/" target="_blank"> Stefan Bache </a>,  revisited the old stackoverflow question proposing an alternative to the original answer:
+Nevertheless, the `%.%` pipe would not stay in `dplyr` package for long time, on <a href = "http://stackoverflow.com/revisions/20828881/1" target="_blank">December 29th, 2013</a>, <a href = "http://www.stefanbache.dk/" target="_blank"> Stefan Bache </a>,  revisited the old stackoverflow question proposing an alternative to the original answer:

 > How about